kcenon/monitoring_system/docs/guides/VCPKG_OVERLAY_PORTS.md

 ## Notes

-- These overlay ports use `HEAD_REF main` for development
+- These overlay ports use specific commit SHA for reproducible builds
 - SHA512 hashes are placeholder values (update after release)
 - For production, wait for official vcpkg registry submission
-- Port definitions include `MAYBE_UNUSED_VARIABLES` to suppress CMake warnings
+- Port definitions use project-specific CMake options for proper configuration

 ## Related Issues